Kruhlmann/gasbot/README.md

 Gives users 1 point every `x` second where `x` is decided by the broadcaster in the configurations file

 ###### Uptime Module
-Displays how long the bot has been running for when reciving the `!uptime` command
+Displays how long the bot has been running for when recieving the `!uptime` command

 ##### Autism
 Displays a semi-random level of 'autism' for a specific user with the `!autism user` command.
 If no user is specified it will target the sender.